How to Cook Rice Noodles

 What Are Rice Noodles?

 Rice noodles are made from a blend of water and rice powder, also known as rice flour.
-They come in a variety of widths, from broad to super skinny vermicelli-like strands.
-I go through phases, deciding which skinniness or broadness I like the most at the moment.
+They come in a variety of widths, ranging from broad to super-skinny, vermicelli-like strands.

 How to Soak Rice Noodles

-One of the most common methods of softening rice noodles in preparation for adding them to dishes where they will continue to cook is to soak them in very hot water, or water that has been brought to a boil.
+One of the most common methods of softening rice noodles is to soak them in very hot water, or water that has been brought to a boil.
 The hot water is poured over the noodles, or the noodles are submerged in the hot water.

-The amount of time you need to soak your noodles depends on their thickness and width.
-As they soak, use tongs to separate the noodles into strands.
+The amount of time you need to soak your noodles depends on their thickness and width, as well as how hot the water is.
+As the noodles soak, use tongs or a fork to separate the noodles into strands.
 Make sure they are stirred and separated often to prevent clumping.

 - Rice vermicelli noodles – 4 to 6 minutes soaking time in boiling or very hot water